-What does it mean when most of the pyramids and temples are not oriented to the Cardinals, i.e., to our current North pole?
+But what does it mean when most of the ancient monuments are not oriented to the Cardinals, i.e., to our current North pole?
 How likely is it then that they were oriented to former North poles?
 This can be sorted out by using the power of mathematics.

-In this series of articles, we will prove that Greenland was the location of former (geographic) North poles.
-The structures that are oriented to these former poles are therefore older than assumed by archaeologists.
-Why?
+We proved that Greenland was the location of former (geographic) North poles.
+The structures that are oriented to these old geographic poles are therefore older than assumed by archaeologists.

-This claim is extraordinary, the proof is extraordinary as well.
-The mathematics behind the proof is extremely accurate and will be published in a book that is currently in the making.
+Our claim is extraordinary; our proof is exceptional as well.
+The mathematics behind our proof is exceptionally accurate and will be published in a book that is currently in the making.

 The orientation of Important Observatories in the World

 Belief is Strong

 Belief systems resist change.
-We invariably believe that history, as it is taught to us, is correct.
-Even when mathematics proves that what we have been taught is wrong, we tend to keep believing that the history, as it was pounded into our brains, is correct.
+We invariably believe that history, as taught to us, is correct.
+Even when mathematics and other evidence proves that conditioning is wrong, we tend to keep thinking that history, as it is pounded into our brains, is correct.

 A conditioned mind has trouble to interpret outcomes of mathematics that deviate from the programmed beliefs.
 No matter how solid the proof is, we tend to fall back into our old assumptions of the trusty old paradigm.
 To get used to another idea and to muster the will to overcome denial takes much time and effort.

 Temples and Pyramids Exactly Oriented to the Current North Pole (Fig 1)